 The school governors are responsible for the approval of the Online Safety Policy and for reviewing the effectiveness of the policy.
-The Safeguarding Governor, Mrs Colden, has taken the role of Online Safety Governor.
+The Safeguarding Governor, Miss Kenny, has taken the role of Online Safety Governor.
 The role of the Online Safety Governor will include:

 - Meetings with the Online Safety Lead

-- Attendance at Online Safety Council meetings
+- Receiving feedback and updates from the Online Safety Council

 - Regular monitoring of online safety logs

 - Reporting to Governors